kyma-project/kyma/docs/tracing/10-01-traces-troubleshooting.md

 ## Jaeger shows only a few traces

+Jaeger showing just a few traces may be caused by the following settings:
-1. The current Istio Pilot settings define the trace sampling rate at `1.0`, where `100` is the maximum value.
+1. Istio Pilot sets the trace sampling rate at `1.0`, where `100` is the maximum value.
 This means that only 1 out of 100 requests is sent to Jaeger for trace recording.
 To change this system behavior, run:

 ```bash
 kubectl -n istio-system edit deploy istio-pilot